Company

 8. Radiologic Technologist

-Radiologic Technologists operate imaging equipment to create diagnostic images.
-They work closely with radiologists to help diagnose medical conditions.
+Radiologic Technologists operate imaging equipment.
+They take X-rays and other scans to help diagnose conditions.

 Find Radiologic Technologist jobs